-Star Focus Assistant is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Star Focus Assistant is compatible with Lion (10.7) and higher.

 "Star Focus Assistant" is a utility developed to help astrophotographers using a DSLR camera focus their camera while viewing an object in real time.
 This requires that your camera have the ability to send a real time or "Live View" image to your computer so that you can see your "target" image change focus as you turn the focus ring on your camera lens.
 "Star Focus Assistant" does this by tracking a slowly moving bright spot (your focus star) and magnifying dynamically a portion of your display.
 "Star Focus Assistant" uses pixel information from this "Live View" image.
 Star Focus Assistant is $20 shareware.
 Users can try Star Focus Assistant in Demo Mode for up to ten launches before registration is required.

 Mac Version 2.3.0 is compatible with Normal and Retina Displays.
 Windows Version 1.0.1 is a bug fix.

 When you launch "Star Focus Assistant" you see a small "Control Panel" and a larger "Display Window".

 "Star Focus Assistant" operates in two modes: "Normal" and "Auto Track".

 In "Normal" mode, the "Display Window" background displays a magnified view of the desktop area around your cursor.
 As your cursor moves around the screen, you see the image inside the "Display Window" change as well.
 Located in the middle of the "Display Window" is a "Red Box" that surrounds the nine cells around your cursor.
 This "Red Box" identifies the cells used by the tracking algorithm.